 This page tells you which organisations are responsible for dealing with child abuse and with whom they must share concerns about child abuse so the child can be protected.

-Every agency that has contact with children must share any concerns that a child is being abused with other professionals and with the Local Safeguarding Children Board (LSCB).
+Every agency that has contact with children must share any concerns that a child is being abused with other professionals.
 Professionals shouldn’t assume that someone else will pass on information which they think may be critical to keeping a child safe - they should always do this if they think it’s necessary.

 Below is a list of agencies that have a legal duty to deal with, and share information about, possible child abuse.